 Why not just hire someone and have a 'phone order only' line?

 That sounds great and I tried it for over a year.
 When I offered the phone ordering line, I tried to make it clear that it was for orders only.
 The problem is that most customers wrote down that phone number for future use but did not write that the number was for orders only.
 A week after placing the order, these customers would call and ask questions about their orders.
 If I suggested that they email the questions to me instead, it seemed as if I didn't want to help and they were frustrated.
 That's not how I want our customers to feel about our business.

 Seriously, what the heck is your problem with taking a phone call?

 When we did offer a phone line, it became the "teach me to veneer over the phone" line.
 As you can imagine, there is really no way to teach veneering over the phone.
-Even the easy questions took a lot of time to explain and by the middle of the day, I found myself with more work to do than I could possibly handle with the remaining hours of the day.
+Even easy questions take a lot of time to explain by phone.
+By lunch time, I found myself with more work to finish than I could possibly handle with the remaining hours of the day.

-A small part of the problem here is that it takes a lot longer to answer these questions over the phone than it does for me to send a person an email with a link to any one of the extensive articles that I've written on the JoeWoodworker website.
-And that is the larger part of the problem.
+Part of the problem is that it takes a lot longer to answer these questions over the phone than it does for me to send a person an email with a link to any one of the extensive articles that I've written on the JoeWoodworker website.
 I can give you a lot more information through my website than I can over the phone.
 It's the "Give a man a fish and he'll eat for a day" idea.
 I'd rather "teach a man to fish" so he can eat for a lifetime.
 I can do this by sending you a link to an article that not only answers your veneering questions but also gives you insight into other aspects of the craft.

 Do you know that you are losing money by not offering phone support?